HANDBOOKS:

 THE HANDBOOK OF COMPOSITE TECHNIQUE:

-In the Handbook of Composite Technique I have revised GV Black procedures explicitly for composite resin.
+The Handbook of Composite Technique revises GV Black procedures explicitly for direct composite resin.

-This handbook unifies expertise and advances that lead to excellent restorations that are a source of pride; they meet the expectations of the public and professional and government overseers.
-They deliver lifespans comparable to amalgam; they restore the strength of the tooth to a far higher level than amalgam; and are esthetically sophisticated.
+This handbook leads to excellent restorations that are a source of pride.
+They meet the expectations of the public ,professional oversight and government .
+They deliver lifespan comparable to amalgam; they restore the strength of the tooth to a higher level than amalgam; they require less coronal destruction destruction than indirect treatment; they are esthetically sophisticated.

 Direct restorations always had this edge over laboratory procedures: they are less destructive and inherently less invasive because there is no tooth structure sacrificed for taper and path of insertion.

-However, widespread technique dysfunction and low fees relative to procedure time still propel dentistry backwards into laboratory procedures. based on old-school low-adhesion and extensive reduction rather than new -school high adhesive and minimal reductions of remaining tooth.
+However, widespread technique dysfunction and intolerance of adhesive methods to poor design still propel dentistry backwards into laboratory procedures. based on old-school low-adhesion and extensive reduction rather than new -school high adhesive and minimal reduction of remaining tooth.
+It also is still inherently easier to let the laboratory do the reconstruction rather than deliver it with your own hands.
+But the direct restoration does not waste time making a temporary crown that is discarded at insertion.

-Adhesion has not penetrated deeply into all dental minds and hearts,.
-Often the principles remain bogged down in the clash between methods deriving from Dentistry’s foundations in the late 1800s, horse-and-buggy-era, using an adhesive luting agent as an afterthought.
+Adhesion has not penetrated deeply into dental minds and hearts.
+Often the principles remain bogged down in the clash between dentistry’s foundations in the late 1800s, horse-and-buggy-era.
+Adhesive luting and design remain an afterthought or a light bonus.

 - To conserve tooth structure